adou600/IosContinuousIntegration/README.md

    - For an easier access to Fastlane files, drag the fastlane folder inside your Xcode project.
       ![Drag fastlane folder Xcode](https://dl.dropboxusercontent.com/u/664542/github-doc-images/drag-fastlane-folder.png)
    - Open fastlane/Fastfile and replace its content with a single lane running the tests using `xctest`.
 The app is built using `gym`, before each lane.
-See [the example Fastfile](https://github.com/adou600/IosContinuousIntegration/blob/master/fastlane/Fastfile).
+See [the full Fastfile](https://github.com/adou600/IosContinuousIntegration/blob/master/fastlane/Fastfile).
+The key parts are:
+     - `gym(scheme: "IosContinuousIntegration", workspace: "IosContinuousIntegration.xcworkspace", use_legacy_build_api: true)`
+       - Specifying the `workspace` allows to build a project using cocoapoads.
+       - If a `workspace` is specified, the `scheme` is mandatory.
+There are indeed 3 schemes in this demo app: IosContinuousIntegration, Alamofire and Pods.
+       - `use_legacy_build_api` fixes an [issue of the Apple build tool](https://openradar.appspot.com/radar?id=4952000420642816) by using the old way of building and signing.
+     - `xctest(scheme: "IosContinuousIntegration", workspace: "IosContinuousIntegration.xcworkspace", destination: "name=iPhone 5s,OS=9.0")`
+       - `destination` allows to specify which simulator will run the test.
+If you get an error while starting the simulator, try to [reset the simulators](http://stackoverflow.com/questions/2763733/how-to-reset-iphone-simulator).
+       - `workspace` and `scheme` need to be the same as for the gym command.

    - The lane called test uses the action "increment_build_number" which requires a Build number set in Xcode.
 Set it by clicking on the target, Build Settings tab and search for CURRENT_PROJECT_VERSION
 ![Current project version in build settings](https://dl.dropboxusercontent.com/u/664542/github-doc-images/current-project-version.png)